 The evaluation of the fidelity of implementation at the Tier 1 level in MO SW-PBS schools was multi-faceted.
-Schools shared artifacts as evidence of implementation fidelity (e.g., team meeting minutes, Office Discipline Referral (ODR) reporting, and participation in standardized surveys) with consultants.
-Ongoing progress monitoring of fidelity was assessed using the Effective Behavior Support Self-Assessment Survey (EBS/SAS or SAS) (Sugai, Horner & Todd, 2003).
+Schools shared artifacts as evidence of implementation fidelity (e.g., team meeting minutes, Office Discipline Referral [ODR] reporting, and participation in standardized surveys) with Consultants.
+Ongoing progress monitoring of fidelity was assessed using the Effective Behavior Support Self-Assessment Survey (EBS/SAS or SAS) (Sugai, Horner, & Todd, 2003).
 For schools newly implementing with students, an on-site evaluation was completed by external personnel using the School-wide Evaluation Tool (SET) (Sugai, Lewis-Palmer, Todd, & Horner, 2005).
-More veteran Tier 1 schools used the self-reporting Tiered Fidelity Inventory (TFI) (Algozzine, et al., 2014).
-Schools training or implementing at the Tier 2 and 3 levels also used the TFI (Algozzine, et al., 2014) for ongoing monitoring and evaluation of advanced tiers.
+More veteran Tier 1 schools used the self-reporting Tiered Fidelity Inventory (TFI) (Algozzine et al., 2014).
+Schools training or implementing at the Tier 2 and 3 levels also used the TFI (Algozzine et al., 2014) for ongoing monitoring and evaluation of advanced tiers.

-TIER 1
+Tier 1

 One of the MO SW-PBS essential components is ongoing monitoring and evaluation.
 The standardized Preparation Phase training curriculum emphasized establishing data collection techniques and initial data analysis.
-As schools progressed through the MO SW-PBS Tier 1 training sequence they typically implemented SW-PBS with fidelity, demonstrating fluency with data collection and analysis.

-Schools in the Emerging phase and beyond were expected to continue consistent data collection and analysis, and to report data quarterly to consultants, with a statewide goal of 80% or better reporting.
-Participation by schools in the collection and submission of data (Big 5 data reports and team meeting minutes) to regional consultants dropped to just below 50% for both Big 5 Data Reports and Team Meeting Minutes, respectively; 74.4% of participating schools took the School Safety Survey (Sprague, Colvin & Irvin, 2002) and 69.4% of participating schools took the EBS/SAS.
+As schools progressed through the MO SW-PBS Tier 1 training sequence, they typically implemented SW-PBS with fidelity, demonstrating fluency with data collection and analysis.
+Schools in the Emerging phase and beyond were expected to continue consistent data collection and analysis and to report data guarterly to consultants, with a statewide goal of 80% or better reporting.
+Participation by schools in the collection and submission of data (Big 5 data reports and team meeting minutes) to regional consultants remained just below 50% for both Big 5 Data Reports (48.8%) and Team Meeting Minutes, respectively.
+Beginning in the 2016-2017 school year, schools were expected to submit a "Solution Plan" (an action plan demonstrating that they used discipline data to make schoolwide decisions) rather than a Big 5 Data Report and Team Meeting Minutes.
+However, Big 5 Data Reports and Team Meeting Minutes were still accepted for those schools trained in Tier 1 Data Based Decision-Making prior to the 2016-2017 school year.
+The percentage of schools taking the School Safety Survey (Sprague, Colvin, & Irvin, 2002) declined from 74.4% of participating schools in 2016-2017 to 58.8% of participating schools in 2017-2018.
+Finally, 69.5% of participating schools took the EBS/SAS, an increase from 51.5% of participating schools from the previous school year.
 Typically, schools' data reporting has decreased during the spring of the school year when standardized testing and other year-end reporting were also expected.
 MO SW-PBS utilizes automated emails to school coaches at each training tier and communication via social media platforms Twitter and Facebook to remind school teams and coaches regarding data collection timelines.
 MO SW-PBS builds time into monthly meetings for data review and updates with all state members to monitor status of data collection.